Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-5/loops-and-arrays.md

    ```

    <Alert severity='info'>
-    Constant Variables are variables likely to need adjusting.
-They're put at the top of the script in ALL_CAPS to make them easy to spot.
-These variables shouldn't be changed by other code in the script.
+    Constant Variables are variables that shouldn't be changed by any other code in the script.
+They're likely to need adjusting and are put at the top of the script in ALL_CAPS to make them easy to spot.
 Another name for ALL_CAPS is SCREAMING_SNAKE_CASE.
    </Alert>

 2. Create a for loop with the following: **Start:** `partIndex = 1`, the index of the first value in the array. **End:** `#pathArray`, the size of that array.